nolte/k8s-home-lab/docs/infrastructure/local-kind-devops-station/index.md

 ## Terraform

-For Development it is usefull to execute the Terraform scripts from youre Local Device.
+For Development it is useful to execute the Terraform scripts from our Local Device.

-??? example "Environment variable)"
+??? example "Environment variable"

     ??? example "Vault Access"